emissary-ingress/emissary/how-to/auth-http-basic.md

       http://localhost:8888/ambassador/module/authentication
 ```

 to use an external auth service, where `target` is a hostname and port, e.g. `authv1:5000`.
-See [external authentication](#external-authentication) below.
+See [external authentication](auth-external.md).

 After enabling the module globally, any mapping that should require authentication needs to be told what kind of authentication to request.
 If you're using the built-in service, "basic" is currently the only type supported: